netdata/developer-relations/engagement-handbook.md

    3. If the user discuss something about features and how it should change/improve, maybe the @netdata-product is the appropriate group
 6. Until the group acknowledges the handover to a colleague, ensure that you keep the user updated regarding the status of his/her question.

-# How to respond to a user
+# How we respond to users

-- Write short and sweet responses.
-No need to write a lot, but be kind.
+- We write short and sweet responses.
+No need to write a lot, but we are kind.
-- Don’t be too short; Avoid “Yes” and “Yes, thanks”.
+- Don’t be too short; We Avoid “Yes” and “Yes, thanks”.
-- Be **honest**, if you don't know something, say so.
-If you need to do some additional research or you need the help of a colleague, great, ping them.
-Nobody expects you to be omnipotent and omniscient.
+- We are **honest**, if we don't know something, we say so.
+If we need to do some additional research or we need the help of a colleague, great, we ping them.
+Nobody expects us to be omnipotent and omniscient.
-- Share the debugging experience with the user, share what you did and did or didn't work.
+- We share the debugging experience with the user, we share what you did and did or didn't work.
 Our users are engineers, which mean that they are curious people.
 They are as much interested in solving the problem as they are interested in understanding what went wrong and how you solved it.
-- Address all the points of the users.
+- We try to address all the points of the users.
 Using bullet points works for everyone.
-- Make sure you acknowledge how they feel.
+- We make sure you acknowledge how they feel.
     - e.g “I understand that this is frustrating, but don’t worry, we are on top of it!”

 [Source](https://petros.blog/2020/11/13/words-matter/)

 ## Example for points (1,2)